StephenFluin/ngconf-2022/README.md

 # AngularOperator
 This is a sample repo and tool created for [ng-conf 2022](https://ng-conf.org/).

-It contains a normal angular app designed to interact with the blockchain.
+It contains a normal Angular app designed to interact with the blockchain.

 It also includes sample Solidity code for a fair Raffle using Chainlink VRF.

 Check out the [Chainlink Getting Started documentation](https://docs.chain.link/docs/deploy-your-first-contract/) for more context and background help.

+There are lots of valid approaches and tools to building blockchain applications, and this is just one simple example built using Angular and web3.js.
+If you are intersted to learn more, reach out to [Stephen on Twitter](https://twitter.com/stephenfluin)!

 ## How to use this demo
 Simply run the Angular app and make sure you have a wallet and you should be able to connect to and play with the ng-conf example code.